 Ask yourself where they shop, what websites they enjoy, what they eat, what hobbies and other interests they have.
 Look at other book similar to yours (called comp titles).
 Who is reading them?
 What need do they fill?
 What themes are prevalent?
 And how does your book offer a unique angle?

 Avoid being too broad.
 Saying your book is for “women” is not enough.
-A better example would be moms of young children who want to teach their children emotional regulation techniques.
-Or, for a fiction book, young adult girls ages 13-18 who like fantasy worlds with assassins and love triangles.
+A better example would be moms of preschoolers who want to teach their children emotional regulation techniques.
+Or, for a fiction book, young adult girls ages 13-18 who like closed door fantasy romance with assassins and love triangles.

 Again, that doesn’t mean that only teenage girls will read your book.
 In fact, adults might love it too.
-But those adults will be seeking the same things your target audience desires.
+But those adults will be seeking the same things as your target audience.

 By writing for and marketing to your target audience, your book will attract readers who love it and who will share it with others.